The Galleries

 Bex Snoddon

 I believe strongly in the importance of play, and my goal as an administrator is to introduce experimentation and freedom to the institutional form, balancing tradition with novelty.
-My recent work at TRUCK artist resource centre has focused on equilibrating access to creative materials and opportunities, space, knowledge, and mutual support.
+My recent work has focused on equilibrating access to creative materials and opportunities, space, knowledge, and mutual support.

 I am a reader, crafter, and dedicated learner who is inspired by the natural world and lives by an ethos of earnest and defiant whimsy.